FluBBaOfWard/NitroSwan/README.md

 * Settings:
   * Speed: Switch between speed modes.
     * Normal: Game runs at its normal speed.
-    * 200%: Game runs at double speed.
+    * 200%: Game can run up to double speed.
-    * Max: Games can run up to 4 times normal speed (might change).
+    * Max: Games can run up to 4 times normal speed.
     * 50%: Game runs at half speed.
   * Allow Refresh Change: Allow the Wonderswan to change NDS refresh rate.
   * Autoload State: Toggle Savestate autoloading.
 Automagically load the savestate associated with the selected game.